vinisbitten/learning-kafka/README.md

 go run cmd/producer/main.go
 ```

-## Project 02

-In this project I used a Kafka to send emails.
-The mail package has all the functions to consume kafka messages.
+<h2 id="p02">Project 02</h2>

+>* Producing and consuming e-mails with kafka.
+>* We'll use the go smtp package to **send e-mails**.

+* In this project there's a struct called *mail* that has all the attributes and methods we'll use while working with the e-mails.
-You will have to create a mailConfig.yaml file with your email config (smtp config, email and password).
+* You will have to create a mailconf.yaml file with your email config (smtp config, email and password)
-You will be using the same command from project 01 to run the docker containers and kafka config.
+* You will be using the same kafka and docker configuration from project 01.

+*Some important commands:*

 ### go